guacsec/guac/internal/testing/backend/README.md

 * Tests should receive a `backends.Backend` object by calling `setupTest(t)`.
 All testing is done on the received backend.

-* Use `github.com/google/go-cmp/cmp` to compare expected and recieved values.
+* Use `github.com/google/go-cmp/cmp` to compare expected and received values.
 The `commonOpts` global is used for any `Diff()` calls to that library.
 Add any needed options to that global in `setupOpts()`.